wilsonmutui/simple_shell/README.md

-# simple_shell
+# simple_shell project
-Alx shell project
-Description :
-Shell

-Environment :
-Our shell was built and tested on Ubuntu 14.04 LTS.
+Environment: shell was created on gitbash using ubuntu .

 Features
 Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.